In this DIY tutorial, learn about embedding LED strip lights in epoxy resin. Also, I show you tips on embedding objects in resin.

 The tubing and rod should be roughly 3 to 5 inches longer than the table.

 Essentially, this option eliminates the need to seal each end with hot glue.

 Also, it eliminates the need to trim each end.

 Simply use a razor blade to cut the tubing after the rod is removed in a later step.

-First, I recommend pouring a thin layer of resin, allow this to cure, and then add the tubing.
+First, I pour a thin layer of resin and allow this to cure before adding the clear tubing.

 First, trim off each end with a circular saw or table saw.